 History and Overview of a Dry Drunk

 The term “dry drunk” originally came from the creators of Alcoholics Anonymous, a 12-step program that helps alcoholics recover and get sober, ultimately to live a healthier, happier life.
 The author, R.J.
-Solberg used the term in his book from 1970, The Dry Drunk Syndrome.
+Solberg used the term in his book 1970, The Dry Drunk Syndrome.
 He referred to it as the signs and symptoms that are characterized by an alcoholic before they recover and get sober.
-It’s specifically the behaviors, actions, and attitudes that you possess while you are a treating your alcoholism.
+It’s specifically the behaviors, actions, and attitudes that you possess while you are treating your alcoholism.

 If you have dry drunk syndrome you may continue to have struggles in relationships with your family or loved ones.
 You may continue to have unhealthy behaviors and habits, despite becoming sober.
 Even though you have quit drinking, you still hold the emotional baggage and struggles that come with your addiction.
 You haven’t fully healed from the wounds that are causing you to want to drink.
 If you have stopped drinking on your own, you are more likely to have dry drunk syndrome because you don’t have support from a medical professional to help you through your recovery.

 It is possible to overcome dry drunk syndrome, with the willingness to dig deep and get help for the root of your addiction.
-The alcohol rehab and detox program at Inland Detox provides all the necessary support to help you cope and learn healthier strategies to handle your emotions behind your addiction.
+The alcohol rehab and detox program at Inland Detox provides all the necessary support to help you cope and learn healthier strategies to handle the emotions behind your addiction.
 The staff at our center understand what it means to go through recovery and the challenges that arise through the process.

 What is a Dry Drunk Personality?

 A dry drunk personality exists primarily in the brain and in your mind.
-Psychologists have determined that the best way to overcome this disorder is to work on your “inner self” and determine what feelings are occurring that are causing you to drink or abuse alcohol.
+Psychologists have determined that the best way to overcome this disorder is to work on your “inner self” and determine what feelings are occurring that is causing you to drink or abuse alcohol.
 This can help to offset the symptoms of a “dry drunk personality.”

 Inland Detox’s comprehensive alcohol therapy program can help determine the underlying cause for why you are drinking alcohol and what strategies will best help you overcome them.
 We would love to help you or your loved one with an alcohol addiction problem, and we are here for you.